Rat Containerization and Complaint Volume: Did NYC's Mandatory Bin Rollout Causally Reduce Rodent Sightings?

 Three strands inform this analysis.

 Staggered difference-in-differences methodology.
 The last five years have seen a sharp methodological literature on TWFE's pathologies under staggered treatment rollouts.
 Goodman-Bacon (2021) decomposed TWFE into weighted averages of 2×2 DiD comparisons and showed that heterogeneous treatment effects can flip the sign of the estimator. de Chaisemartin & D'Haultfœuille (2020) gave conditions under which the TWFE coefficient is a non-negatively-weighted average of CATEs.
-Three robust estimators emerged in response: [Callaway & Sant'Anna (2021)](#ref-callaway2021) report group-time-specific ATTs and aggregate them into cohort-robust estimands; [Sun & Abraham (2021)](#ref-sun2021) parameterize the event study directly with cohort × relative-time dummies; [Borusyak, Jaravel, & Spiess (2022)](#ref-borusyak2022) provide a matrix-form imputation estimator that is asymptotically efficient under cohort homogeneity.
+Baker et al. (2022) show in applied replications that switching from TWFE to a heterogeneity-robust estimator can move — and occasionally reverse — published point estimates, underscoring that the estimator choice is substantive rather than cosmetic.
+Three robust estimators emerged in response: Callaway & Sant'Anna (2021) report group-time-specific ATTs and aggregate them into cohort-robust estimands; Sun & Abraham (2021) parameterize the event study directly with cohort × relative-time dummies; Borusyak et al. (2022) provide a matrix-form imputation estimator that is asymptotically efficient under cohort homogeneity.
 Roth (2022) and Roth et al. (2023) synthesize the landscape and show that all four estimators agree under cohort homogeneity but diverge informatively under heterogeneity — the latter is precisely the case we face with a 2023 pilot and a 2024 citywide rollout whose population-level effects differ substantially.

 Pre-trend sensitivity.
 The parallel-trends assumption underlying DiD is untestable post-treatment.
 Rambachan & Roth (2023) propose bounds on the causal effect under restrictions on pre-trend violations — relative-magnitudes (RM) bounds the post-period deviation as a multiple of the observed pre-period deviation; smoothness (SD) restrictions bound the second difference of the counterfactual trend.
 We adapt both in §4.6.
 Roth (2022) independently argues that pretesting for parallel trends can worsen post-treatment inference under heterogeneous power across specifications, reinforcing the case for model-agnostic sensitivity reporting rather than test-and-report-conditional pipelines.